What is a donation tax receipt?

 Donation receipts are a form of donor communication that provide official documentation of a gift made by a donor.
-Donation receipts (often written in the form of a donation acknowledgment letter) let the donor know that their donation has been received and gives the nonprofit an opportunity to express their gratitude.
+Donation receipts (often written in the form of an acknowledgment letter) let the donor know that their donation has been received and gives the nonprofit an opportunity to express their gratitude.
 Nonprofits also use donation receipts to provide donors with important information needed for tax purposes.

 Due to the important information contained within a donation tax receipt, there is a specific format they must follow.
 All donation tax receipts should include the following information: